craigfrancis/html-filter/readme.md

 A very basic PHP based HTML filter, using [DOMDocument::loadHTML](http://php.net/manual/en/domdocument.loadhtml.php) to parse the HTML.

-It can then create a new DOMDocument by simply copying across the nodes and attributes which are valid.
+Then it creates a new DOMDocument by simply copying across the valid nodes and attributes.

 There are no dependencies, and was built to filter the output from a WYSIWYG editor.